PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/3 Plans.md

 	- Situation: Miri gets the party to help her with [[Aquefukt]].
 The water system has been acting up recently, not providing enough water.
 	- Encounter 1: The [[Boromar Gang Members]] confront them at the pipes
 	- Character moments: If they intimidate the Gang or otherwise don't pay them, later that night they will attempt to burn down a significant location as a show of force.
 	- Encounter 2: If nearby, the party may notice the burning building, and has the chance to rescue anyone within.
-Use a *Skill Challenge* to rescue anyone within.
+Use a [[Skill Challenge House Fire|Skill Challenge]] to rescue anyone within.

 - **Moment 4**